 A truly thought-provoking spot, I was moved and intrigued by our visit.
 So why did this post sit half done?
 Berlin is beyond being "discovered" at this point, and almost everything I want to blog about has been done before, and better.
 (Check out Chasing Heartbeats beautiful coverage).
 But by that logic, why should we do anything that has been done before?
 Why'd I even come to Berlin (twice) if it had already been "done" by other expats?
 Therefore, post I shall.

 Whew.
-Enough boring and obvious introspection and a little more about a place you should want to get to know better....
+Enough boring introspection and a little more about a place you should want to get to know better....

 Gedenkstätte Hohenschönhausen